Access Obsessive-Compulsive Disorder Help in Durham

 - OCD-based anxiety towards your own health (i.e. if you ever obsess over whether you might fall seriously ill, or contract STDs or some other form of infection)

 - Your concern about causing offense or harm to those around you

 - Fear of being hurt or attempting to avoid negative outcomes

 - Obsessive thoughts and compulsions regarding your relationships

 - The fear that you might not do something correctly

 - Religious thoughts or scrupulosity

-The best mode of OCD treatment is undergoing exposure paired with response prevention (ExRP).
+The gold standard for OCD treatment is exposure paired with response prevention (ExRP).
 If you are seeking Obsessive-Compulsive Disorder help, we have therapists who specialize in this specific area.
-Alternatively, another evidence-based approach that has been proven to be effective towards this form of anxiety is Acceptance and Commitment Therapy (ACT).
+Alternatively, another evidence-based approach that is effective is Acceptance and Commitment Therapy (ACT).

-If you are located in Durham or surrounding areas of North Carolina, Ketamine Assisted Psychotherapy may be a helpful adjunct to your OCD therapy.
-Contact Dr. Tatyana Kholodkov for more informationBook your consultation with our therapists to get holistic OCD treatment in Durham now.
-We can provide you with proactive support and strategies to manage your symptoms, and gain the self-soothing coping mechanisms you need to live a happier, healthier life.
+If you are located in Durham or near North Carolina, Ketamine Assisted Psychotherapy may be a helpful adjunct to your OCD therapy - particularly if you’ve been feeling stuck.
+Contact Dr. Tatyana Kholodkov for more information, or learn more on the Ketamine Assisted Psychotherapy page.Reach out through our contact page for an intake appointment with our Durham-based therapists to get holistic OCD treatment anywhere in North Carolina and other PSYPACT states.
+We can provide you with proactive support and strategies to manage your symptoms, and gain the self-soothing coping mechanisms you need to live a happier, healthier life

 Want to be more mindful?